asela1982/scrape/README.md

 **processing.ipynb**

 The notebook was used to preprocess some of the data extracted for each property.
-I have used the glob library to concat all the
+I have used the glob and pandas library to concat all the csv's.